d-tomenchuk/book-management-api/README.md

 # Book Management API

 An API for managing books and authors, built using FastAPI, SQLAlchemy, and Pydantic.
-This project provides functionality to create, read, and update information about books and authors.
+This project provides functionality to create, read, update, and delete information about books and authors.

 ## Technologies

 - **FastAPI** — for building the RESTful API.
 - **SQLAlchemy** — for interacting with the database.
 - **Pydantic** — for data validation and working with models.
-- **PostgreSQL** — for storing books and authors data.
+- **SQLite** — for storing books and authors data.

+---

 ## Installation